webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 // remaining code removed for brevity
 ```

-We do a similar thing for fetching the announcements for a particular channel.
+- Now that we know how **Channel** component works.
+Let's do a similar thing for fetching the announcements for a particular channel.

-The following snippet shows the code located in the [`src/components/Announcement.js`](https://github.com/webiny/webiny-examples/blob/master/headlesscms-react-native/src/components/Announcement.js) file:
+For that, let's look at the following snippet of the code which is located in the [`src/components/Announcement.js`](https://github.com/webiny/webiny-examples/blob/master/headlesscms-react-native/src/components/Announcement.js) file:

 ```js